mykbro/3dEngine/README.md

 ## How should I use this ?

-Please check the 'Resources' folder for some samples to test this app.
+Please check the 'Resources' package for some samples to test this app.

 ### User inputs